 First attempt: filtering

-An obvious solution to the problem seems to be to put the signal through a Low Pass Filter I/O, that way removing the unwanted noise and glitches.
+An obvious solution to the problem seems to be to put the signal through a Filter I/O in Low Pass mode, that way removing the unwanted noise and glitches.
 However, the low pass filter is a first order filter, which is not very steep.
 A proper digital signal has very steep edges.
 Filtering a digital signal with a first order filter will make the edges of the signal slower, as can be seen below.
-The slower edges make it harder for the I2C analyzer to properly detect the edges in the signal.
-In our situation, the I2C analyzer is still failing to decode the signal.
+The slower edges make it harder for the I2C decoder to properly detect the edges in the signal.
+In our situation, the I2C decoder is still failing to decode the signal.

 Second attempt : limiting

 Another way to remove unwanted parts from a signal is by using the Limiter I/O. It uses a user settable lower and a higher limit (clip range) and all signal parts that exceed the range are clipped to that range.